 Mastering your customer’s journey

 When you’re just getting started building a business, customer service is often the first and smallest thing you need to do.
 You need to understand how your customers receive their messages and what works best for your businesses and solutions.
-So, before diving head first into customer service, let’s take a moment to understand the different aspects of customer service, what you should be doing and what not to do in this space.
+So, before diving headfirst into customer service, let’s take a moment to understand the different aspects of your customer’s journey, what you should be doing, and what not to do in this space.

 What’s the secret to great customer service?

 To build customer service into a strong foundation, you need to understand it in a certain way, and then act on the results of those insights.
 At Support Bench, we believe that great customer service means great customer insights.

 While many CMOs may not know this, customer insight starts with a customer analytics study.
 That customer analytics study should offer valuable insights, including your most valuable customers.
 That said, very little of your customer’s data is out there.

 At a basic level, customer service insights are pretty easy.
 For example, if your company is looking to collect and analyze data from a single channel, a customer portal can play a role in getting you started.
 For small or relatively new businesses, listening to how customers interact with your product and services can provide valuable insight.

 Another step is building good content around customers — whether it’s on their website, social media, email, or other channels.
 If you have a solid content strategy that focuses on what the different channels communicate, and the types of content that are most effective for them, it’s possible that you can access customer information to gain insights into your content’s impact.

 As part of your customer relationship management (CRM) strategy, you want to provide everything your customers want: more information, more options, and more things to do.
 So, the biggest piece of the puzzle is determining what they need and providing it to them.

 A great example of this is by analyzing the overall brand experience.
 When customers download your app or website, they usually want to know when it’s a good time to come back, what “power metrics” they should track, and how to access content that aligns with their needs.